arthur-debert/lual/README.md

     - Pure structured: `logger:info({event = "UserLogin", userId = 123})`
     - Mixed: `logger:info({eventId = "XYZ"}, "Processing event: %s", eventName)`
       (context table first)
-  - **Per-Logger Configuration:** Log levels and dispatchers (with their presenters) can be configured for each logger instance using methods like `:set_level()` and `:add_dispatcher()`.
+  - **Per-Logger Configuration:** Log levels and outputs (with their presenters) can be configured for each logger instance using methods like `:set_level()` and `:add_dispatcher()`.
-- **Message Propagation:** Log messages processed by a logger are passed to its parent's dispatchers by default.
+- **Message Propagation:** Log messages processed by a logger are passed to its parent's outputs by default.
 Propagation can be disabled per logger (`logger.propagate = false`).
 - **Contextual Information:** Log records automatically include a UTC timestamp, logger name, and the source filename/line number where the log message was emitted.
-- **Error Handling:** Errors within dispatchers or presenters are caught and reported to `io.stderr`, preventing the logging system from crashing the application.
+- **Error Handling:** Errors within outputs or presenters are caught and reported to `io.stderr`, preventing the logging system from crashing the application.
 - **Default Setup:** On require, a root logger is configured with:
   - Level: `lualog.levels.INFO`.
-  - One dispatcher: `lualog.lib.console` writing to `io.stdout`.
+  - One output: `lualog.lib.console` writing to `io.stdout`.
-  - Presenter for this dispatcher: `lualog.lib.text`.
+  - Presenter for this output: `lualog.lib.text`.

-You can create custom dispatchers and presenters:
+You can create custom outputs and presenters:

-- **Custom dispatcher:** A function with the signature `my_dispatcher(record, config)`
+- **Custom output:** A function with the signature `my_dispatcher(record, config)`
   - `record`: A table containing the log details.
 Key fields include:
     - `message`: The fully formatted log message string (from the presenter).
     - `level_name`, `level_no`: Severity level.
-    - `logger_name`: Name of the logger that owns the dispatcher processing the record.
+    - `logger_name`: Name of the logger that owns the output processing the record.
     - `timestamp`, `filename`, `lineno`, `source_logger_name` (original
       emitter).
     - `raw_message_fmt`, `raw_args`: Original format string and variadic
       arguments.
     - `context`: The context table, if provided in the log call.
-  - `config`: The `dispatcher_config` table passed when adding the dispatcher.
+  - `config`: The `dispatcher_config` table passed when adding the output.
 - **Custom Presenter:** A function with the signature `my_presenter(record)`
   - `record`: A table with raw log details.
 Key fields include:
     - `message_fmt`: The raw message format string (e.g., "User %s logged in").